OSHA & ANSI Compliance Checklist:

 - Review the first-aid program periodically to determine if it continues to address the needs of the workplace.

-- Monitor changes in workplace safety, heath hazards, and worker schedules.
+- Monitor changes in workplace safety, health hazards, and worker schedules.
 Training, supplies, equipment and first-aid policies should be added or modified to account for any of these changes at your company.

 - Consider an automated external defibrillator (AED) when selecting first-aid supplies and equipment.